-Sharing food after the Use by date: Not allowed on OLIO
+Sharing food after the use-by date: Not allowed on OLIO

-You'll see "use by" dates on food that goes off quickly, such as smoked fish, meat products and ready-prepared salads.
+You'll see Use by dates on food that goes off quickly, such as smoked fish, meat products and ready-prepared salads.

-- For the "use by" date to be a valid guide, you must follow storage instructions such as "keep in a refrigerator".
+- For the Use by date to be a valid guide, you must follow storage instructions such as "keep in a refrigerator".

 Sharing food after the Best before date: Allowed on OLIO

-"Best before" dates are about quality, not safety.
+Best before dates appear on a wide range of frozen, dried, tinned and other foods.
+Best before dates are about quality, not safety.
 When the date is passed, it doesn't mean that the food will be harmful, but it might begin to lose its flavour and texture.

 - Remember, the "best before" date will only be accurate if the food is stored according to the instructions on the label, such as "store in a cool dry place" or "keep in the fridge once opened".

 - Every year, we throw away 7.2 million tonnes of food and drink in the UK, most of which could have been eaten.
-So think carefully before throwing away food past its "best before" date.
+So think carefully before throwing away food past its Best before date.

 Sharing food after the Expiry date, Display until date and Sell by date: Allowed on OLIO